yowainwright/yowainwright.github.io/src/pages/2017-03-12-working-with-opts-es6.md

 var el = opts && opts.el || defaults.el;
 ```

 This code needs an `el` property.
-It says, define the `el` property from `opts` (passed in from a function) or get the default `el` value.
+It says, defines the `el` property from `opts` (passed in from a function) or get the default `el` value.
 That's a lot of work to make sure that a property has a value.

 ## Option Readability Can Be Improved With ES6

-ES6, with function destructuring allows us to make options code more readable.
+ES6, with function destructuring, allows us to make options code more readable.

 With ES6, we can write this: